Kronos-Integration/interceptor/README.md

 **Extends Interceptor**

-Interceptor to collect processing time, number of processed and failed requests
+Interceptor to collect processing time, number of processed and failed requests.

 ### receive